belen-albeza/generator-gamejam/README.md

 Now open [0.0.0.0:8080](http://0.0.0.0:8080) and you will see a "Hello, world" game.

-However, while you are developing, **you will want to use the `--watch` flag**.
-This will make Browserify to listen for changes in JavaScript files and make a new build.
+However, while you are developing, **you will want to use the `run` task.
+This is similar to the default task, but will watch your JS files for changes and re-run Browserify automatically.
+This also enables **livereload** (you will need a browser plugin [like this one for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei), so the page will reload automatically as well whenever a JS file changes.

 ```
-gulp --watch
+gulp run
 ```

 #### Releasing and deploying